 Fred’s death was devastating to his dear friend, boss and co-worker, Michael Keeney, as they were close comrades at and after work.
 Michael loved Fred like a brother.

-I have lost 15 good friends and relations to suicide and a total of more than 40 acquaintances.
+I have lost 16 close friends and relations to suicide and a total of 42 acquaintances.
 My therapist asked me how I deal with all that grief.
 I replied, “Apparently not that well.
 That’s why I’m here.”

 We have all heard people say that suicide is such a selfish act, because it hurts everyone who loves or even knows the victim.
 We have all heard that suicide is “the coward’s way out”; that it is braver to stay and fight to solve one’s problems.
 These sound like logical arguments against suicide to those who are left to grieve.
 But to the one suffering extreme depression and despair, they are bullshit.
 Through the depression and bipolar support group I attend I have met several people who have tried to commit suicide several times.
 It is not easy to carry out.
 It is not for the ‘coward’ or the feint of heart.
 If one does it wrong, one can end up living with permanent brain damage or some other lasting disability, along with the shame and regret that one did this to oneself.
 When a person is contemplating suicide, it is not to hurt other people; quite the opposite.
 It can come from a strong, false belief that the world, including one’s nearest and dearest would be better off without them.